COVID: Review the latest FCDO Travel Advice before travelling to or from Solomon Islands

 While in Munda, you should also try the Gizo Hotel.
 This hotel is situated near the beautiful hamlet of Tanna and was built over the remains of an ancient sugar plantation.
 The hotel itself looks out over the ocean and is surrounded by lush gardens and other lush features.
 The hotel offers excellent accommodation and the rooms themselves are plush.
 It is one of the most popular places for diving and snorkeling in the islands, and as such, the rates at the gizo hotel are among the lowest in all of Solomon Islands.

-Up to date information for vaccinations before you travel to Solomon Islands are available from the NHS website
+Up to date information for vaccinations before you travel to Solomon Islands are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Solomon Islands read the Foreign & Commonwealth Office latest information for Solomon Islands.